The history of Credit Cards in the 80s and 90s

 Second, credit cards became much more widely accepted in the 1990s.
 This made them a convenient way to pay for purchases.

-Finally, introducing new technologies made credit cards even more convenient to use.
+Finally, introducing new technologies has made credit cards even more convenient.

 Were there debit cards in the 90s?

-Debit cards became very popular in the 1990s it allowed bank customers to access their accounts directly from ATMs.
+Debit cards became very popular in the 1990s; they allowed bank customers to access their accounts directly from ATMs.
 This made it convenient to get cash without having to visit a teller.
 Debit cards also gave customers the ability to make purchases without carrying cash.

 Top credit cards in the 90s